 With that being said, flaxseeds are an excellent source of soluble fiber.
 That’s why using ground flaxseeds instead of flour can enhance the fiber content of your dish.

-For thickening a dish, you can substitute 2 tablespoons of cornstarch by mixing 1 tablespoon of ground flaxseeds with 4 tablespoons of water for similar results.
+For thickening a dish, you can usually substitute 2 tablespoons of cornstarch by mixing 1 tablespoon of ground flaxseeds with 4 tablespoons of water for similar results.
 To adjust, remember the ratio and you can add or subtract more parts.
 This is one of our top picks for substitutes for baking, so take a look at some vegan baking recipes for tips and tricks.

 #7: Xanthan Gum

 Xanthan gum is a vegetable gum that’s created by fermenting sugar with a bacteria known as Xanthomonas campestris.
 It’s often an ingredient you would find in gluten-free flours.

 This will produce a gel that is then dried and turned into a powder that you can use in your cooking.
 Very tiny amounts of xanthan gum can help thicken a liquid by a large amount.

 It’s worth noting, however, that xanthan gum may cause digestive issues for some people if or when consumed in large amounts.
 Though you’re unlikely to consume that much when using it as a thickener.

 You recommended to use a small amount of xanthan gum and add it slowly.
 You need to be careful, however, not to use too much of it as the liquid could become a bit slimy.
 For every bit you add, wait and see the results before adding more.

 Last but not least on our list of cornstarch substitutes is Glucomannan which has no taste to it and makes one of the best thickeners and can replace cornstarch.

 Glucomannan is a soluble powdered fiber that’s derived from the contents of the konjac plant.
 It’s very absorbent and forms a thick, odorless and colorless gel when mixed with hot water.